- What Programs Are Available To Assist People With Disabilities in Alabama?

 - Technology Assisted (“TA”) Waiver for Adults ;

 - Alabama Community Transition (“ACT”) Waiver.

 What state department handles the medicaid waiver program in Alabama?
-The Alabama Department of Mental Health, Division of Developmental Disabilities (DD), assists persons with developmental disabilities.
+The Alabama Department of Mental Health, Division of Developmental Disabilities (DD) is the Operating Agency for Medicaid and assists persons with Intellectual and developmental disabilities.
 Alabama has several waivers and you might qualify for more than one.

 What is the best number to call to get started with the Alabama Medicaid Waiver?

 Call (800) 361-4491 to start the application process and be placed on the ID wait list.
 Call (800) 367-0955 to be referred to a provider.